 As far as I could tell, everyone else was pretty much okay and I was kind of a mess, so everyone else was better and I was the worst.

-But what if you are the way you are—as my friend Jessica says—for a damn good reason?
+But what if you are the way you are for a damn good reason?
 What if being kind of a mess is just part of being human?
 And what if you gave yourself permission to be all of who you are?